EndPointCorp/end-point-blog/2019/01/23/migrate-from-sql-server-to-postgresql.html.md

 One of our clients had a Java-​based application stack on Linux that connected to a pretty old version of SQL Server on Windows.
 We wanted to migrate the entire system to a more consistent unified stack that developers are efficient with, and that is current so it receives regular updates.

-We decided to migrate the database from SQL Server to PostgreSQL on Linux because porting the database, while not entirely quick or simple, was still much simpler than porting the app in .NET/C# would have been.
+We decided to migrate the database from SQL Server to PostgreSQL on Linux because porting the database, while not entirely quick or simple, was still much simpler than porting the app to .NET/C# would have been.
 Rewriting the application would have taken far longer, been much riskier to the business, and cost a lot more.

 I experimented with a few approaches to the migration and decided to go with the process of schema migration and then the data migration approach which is referred to on the Postgres wiki.
 Let’s walk through the process of migration step by step.